void

 Background

 Vinárna Sarajevo has yet to be identified.
-According to Milan Hodík pubkeeper Palivec may have referred to a small pub known as Bosna in Michle[a].
+According to Milan Hodík, pubkeeper Palivec may have referred to a small pub known as Bosna on a hill by Michle[a].

 Milan Hodík